 - You can request a Certificate of Good Standing from the local registration authority.
 Generally, a Certificate of Good Standing indicates that the entity has filed all reports and fees with the authorities.
 It serves as proof, or evidence, that the entity both exists and is authorized to do business in the Emirates;

-- You can also use the social media to verify a business.
+- You can also use social media to verify a business.
 Verify that the company has an online presence.
-For example you can check if they have professional profiles on Instagram, Facebook?
+For example, you can check if they have professional profiles on Instagram, Facebook?
 Another way is to check if they have staff members on online platforms such as LinkedIn…;

 Last, but not least, you can check on governmental portals and free zones portals to make sure you are in business with a real and legitimate company.
 For this, several channels and platforms can be used to get information about a business license.
 These include websites of DEDs in each emirate and National Economic Register.